DmitryEfimenko/ngspot/packages/view-transition/package/README.md

 }
 ```

+> **Important!**: Keep in mind that usting the `*vt` and `vtName `directives together has an additional benefit of cleaning up "enabling" only the view transitions associated with the change in `*vt` directive.
+Forgoing the usage of `*vt` directive means that the elements will always have the `view-transition-name` set to the provided value - whether they are expected to be animated or not.

 ### Targeting specific elements in a for loop

 A lot of the times there is a need to give an element a distinct `view-transition-name`.
 This scenario is common for when dealing with an array of elements that already have a `view-transition-name` assigned, but an action on one of these elements is to be performed, which would require a change in `view-transition-name` for that element only.

-To handle this scenario the `ViewTransitionService` provides a method: `setTransitionActiveElementId(id: string | number)`.
+To handle this scenario the `ViewTransitionService` provides a method: `setActiveViewTransitionNames(...names: string[])`.
 This goes together with `vtNameForActive` directive.

 ```ts
 class MyComponent {